sosroInSpace/Crpyto-News/README.md

 #News
-- An assortment of news applications that can be used as chrome extensions.
+- BBC News application that can be used as a chrome extensions.

 #master branch
 - The master branch will contain the application for "BBC Breaking News.